 This table has a helpful overview and description of the values and strengths.
 To identify which of the strengths particularly represent your authentic self, Seligman recommends considering if one or more of the following statements apply:

-Does it matter if your workplace allows for the application of your signature character strengths?
+How does the application of your signature character strengths in the workplace affect one’s work experience?
 This question was addressed in a study by Harzer and Ruch (2012).

 They investigated the topic of positive experiences at work (job satisfaction, pleasure, engagement, meaning) using a sample of 1,111 employees.

 They found that the more signature strengths were applied at the workplace, the higher the positive experiences at work were.
 People who expressed less than four of their top strengths had less positive work experiences.

 In other words, if you’re using at least four of your signature strengths regularly at work you are more likely to have more positive experiences at work.
 So, with this in mind here’s what you can do:

 - First, you need to know what your top strengths are, as we’ve covered above (using a combination of the survey, answering the questions above and asking people around you for their insights is a great way to go about it).